ming436534/modelizr/docs/api/ModelCreator.md

 + `schema [object]` - Define the structure of the model.
 + `options [object]` - Additional `normalizr` Schema options.

+The schema of the model should follow the [json-schema](http://json-schema.org/) spec, with the inclusion of json-schema-faker and some modelizr specific fields.

 ```javascript
 import { model } from 'modelizr'